Far-Right Social Media Personalities Headed To The White House

 Google, Facebook and Twitter all deny that they censor conservatives on their platforms, but a lot of conservatives don't believe that.

 Conservative talk show host Bill Mitchell is one of them.
 He blames Twitter's algorithm for some of his followers not being able to see his tweets.
-He'll be attending Thursday's social media summit, and he hopes they talk about how social media has become the modern public square, and the responsibilities that come with that.
+He'll be attending Thursday's social media summit, and he hopes they talk about how social media has become the modern public square and the responsibilities that come with that.

 "If you become the public square, you really need to offer First Amendment protections to people," Mitchell said to NPR.
 "Where everybody can have free and open speech.
 Let's have the debate.
 And may the best man win."

 Angelo Carusone, president of the media watchdog group Media Matters, believes in free speech, but he says some of the guests at the summit alarm him.
-"There's a couple of establishment players there, but for the most part they're far-right extremists, and a lot of people with ties to white nationalism."
+"There's a couple of establishment players there, but for the most part they're far-right extremists and a lot of people with ties to white nationalism."

 Mitchell and CarpeDonktum disavowed racism to NPR.

-But Media Matters points to other guests.
-Such as Charlie Kirk from Turning Point USA, an organization that has been accused of racist viewpoints.
+But Media Matters points to other guests such as Charlie Kirk from Turning Point USA, an organization that has been accused of racist viewpoints.

 Carusone says the social media summit is a calculated political move on behalf of the Trump administration.
 He says it's validating extreme right points of view.
 "The normalization of this is the part that concerns me."